jwarren116/work_tests/camera_duplicates/README.md

 Python preferred but not required, as long as we can run your code.
 An explanation of your thought process either as a separate file or in detailed comments in code would be appreciated.
 You're not required to spend more than an hour on this, incompleted tasks will be considered too.

-When you are done, tar or zip your script and all related materials and email it to alec@nimia.com.
+When you are done, you can upload to a github repo (but DON'T fork this one because other applicants will view your work), or if you don't have a github account you may tar or zip your script and all related materials.
+Email your link or attachments to alec@nimia.com.

 Bonus points: Some values are not camera models, such as "Quicktime Pro Res" and should be removed entirely.